 Mathematics Enhancement Programme is our math curriculum.
 This is a free, spiral program.

 Teach Your Child to Read in 100 Easy Lessons is the book I use to teach reading.
-As I write this, my second son has recently finished and is taking off in his reading.
+As I write this, my third son is finishing up the book and taking off in his reading.

 Rhythm of Handwriting (cursive) is our handwriting curriculum.
 We are slowly working through the book with my second now that my eldest has ‘graduated’.